Ukraine wins G7 security pledges but NATO membership remains elusive

 “In fact, Ukraine was left with that document and defended itself alone,” he said.

-Although international summits are often tightly scripted, this one in Vilnius has seesawed between conflict and compromise.
+Although international summits are often tightly scripted, this one in Vilnius seesawed between conflict and compromise.

 At first leaders appeared to be deadlocked over Sweden's bid for membership in the alliance.
 However, Turkey unexpectedly agreed to drop its objections on Monday, the night before the summit formally began.